 It is said that autistic people focus too much on details and don’t see the big picture.
-I never thought about myself like that, but I guess the way how it was described didn’t really describe the experience from my perspective; better way to describe it would be: I want to focus on specifics instead of general information, even in communication and when it doesn’t make much sense.
+I never thought about myself like that, but that didn’t really describe the experience from my perspective; better way to describe it would be: I want to focus on specifics instead of general information, even when it doesn’t make much sense.

-I realised that recently during two chats; one was really weird so I won’t include it here but this is a conversation I had with my psychiatric nurse around a week ago, about my delusions that I’m in speech therapy delivered by the community.
+I realised that recently during two chats; one was really weird so I won’t include it here but I can include a conversation I had with my psychiatric nurse around a week ago about some of my delusions that I won’t be mentioning here.

 The nurse: I trust your judgement and you can be aware that you feel paranoid.